 Although most vaginal yeast infections are the result of Candida albicans, a substantial minority of these infections are caused by Candida glabrata.
 Typically, Candida glabrata is the second leading cause of vaginal Candidiasis; accounting for approximately 5% of all vaginal infections.
 In the past, glabrata was called Torulopsis glabrata.
 This is no longer the primary nomenclature for this fungus.
-So if you were wondering if the two had any similarity, the answer is “they are one in the same thing.”
+So, if you were wondering if the two had any similarity, the answer is they are both the same thing.

 Natural treatments can work where conventional drugs fail.
-Proving this, one study, published in the Canadian Journal of Microbiology (2008, 54(11): 950-956, 10.1139/W08-097), found that certain essential oils were able to effectively kill species of Candida that were resistant to fluconazole.
+Proving this, is one study, published in the Canadian Journal of Microbiology [2008, 54(11): 950-956, 10.1139/W08-097].
+The research found that certain essential oils were able to effectively kill species of Candida that were resistant to fluconazole.
 In fact, the fluconazole resistant species of Candida were even more susceptible to essential oils than were the strains of Candida fluconazole would kill.
-Thus using a natural remedy could quickly wipe out your drug resistant yeast infection.
+Thus, using a natural remedy could quickly wipe out a drug resistant yeast infection.

 One woman, Sarah Summer, suffered from recurrent yeast infections that doctors seemed unable to stop.
 After many trips to the doctor and failing to get rid of her yeast infections, she spent considerable time learning about her condition.
-Fortunately, she was able to stop her recurrent yeast infections permanently and it was done via the power of natural medicine.
-She has even published a book via a large U.S. based publishing company (learn more about this firm here).
+Fortunately, she was able to stop her recurrent yeast infections permanently.
+She did this via the power of natural medicine.
+Sarah Summer has even published a book via a large U.S. based publishing company (learn more about this firm here).
 Summer is interested in helping, so she offers a 8-week refund guarantee to anyone who decides to get a copy of her work.
-Summer’s severe Candidiasis was maybe rare, but her treatment is able to totally cure a yeast infection in 12 hours; so even if it's overkill it could still be something to check out.
+Summer’s severe Candidiasis was maybe rare, but her treatment is able to totally cure a yeast infection in 12 hours; so, even if it's overkill, it could still be something to check out.

 A 42 year old woman presented with “recurrent vaginal thrush” since the age of 19.
 At referral she had had several recent swabs showing heavy growths of candida species in Gram stain microscopy despite 3 months' treatment with itraconazole 100 mg twice daily for 2 days every week, two Depo-provera (Pharmacia & Upjohn) injections, and a number of other unspecified antifungal treatments including courses of nystatin pessaries.
 None of these produced any symptomatic response. https://dx.doi.org/10.1136/sti.77.3.212

-This type of condition may be something you are experiencing; repeat doctors visits or use of over-the-counter treatments, but still no end to vaginal yeast infections.
-If you do in fact have Candida glabrata, you may not be able to get relief with some azole drugs--as mentioned earlier.
+This type of condition may be something you are experiencing; repeat doctors visits, or use of over-the-counter treatments—yet, still no end to vaginal yeast infections.
+If you do, in fact, have Candida glabrata, you may not be able to get relief with some azole drugs—as mentioned earlier.

-One study also studied how herbal treatments worked against a strain of Candida albicans that was resistant to multiple drugs.
+One study also looked at how herbal treatments worked against a strain of Candida albicans that was resistant to multiple drugs.
 The study was published in Molecules (2009, 14(2), 586-597) and details the methods for which this drug resistant yeast was tested.
-The researchers found that multi-drug resistant Candida albicans could indeed be cured by using the following herbs: gum arabic tree (Acacia nilotica), clove (Syzygium aromaticum), and cinnamon (Cinnamum zeylanicum).
+The researchers found, that multi-drug resistant Candida albicans, could indeed be cured by using the following herbs: gum arabic tree (Acacia nilotica), clove (Syzygium aromaticum), and cinnamon (Cinnamum zeylanicum).

 Since Candida albicans is much more ubiquitous than glabrata, it is likely you have an infection caused by albicans.
-Thus, even if it is a drug resistant version of this fungus, you should be able to utilize a natural method to safely and effectively get rid of your vaginal yeast infection.
+Thus, even if it is a drug resistant version of this fungus, you should be able to utilize a natural method to safely, and effectively, get rid of this vaginal problem.

 Given this helpful study, it is pragmatic to draw the conclusion that natural treatments can work where conventional drugs cannot.
-Additionally, it is often far safer to use a natural remedy than to put a synthetic drug into your system that can have a host of negative side effects.
+Additionally, it is often far safer to use a natural remedy than to put a synthetic drug into your system; which can cause a host of negative side effects.
 You might not see too much about natural remedies on the television or in magazines; but, this is due to the fact there is no money to be made by a giant pharmaceutical company from their use.
-Money unfortunately tends to drive our awareness.
+Money unfortunately, tends to drive our awareness.
 But, with the advent of the internet, there is more than enough information available on the efficacy of natural yeast infection treatments.

 Natural Treatments for Vaginal Candida Glabrata

-It is important to know that many yeast infections are caused by yeast living in the digestive system.
-If you have a healthy colony of yeast infecting your gut, it can very easily move from the rectum to the vagina and repeatedly infect you.
+It is important to know that many yeast infections are caused by Candida living in the digestive system.
+If you have a healthy colony of yeast growing in your gut, it can very easily move from the rectum to the vagina; and, repeatedly infect you.
 If you want a solution to naturally remove this fungus in your gut, read the treatment plan at this page: Candida glabrata treatment guidelines.

 After you have your digestive system sorted out, you can also start fighting Candida glabrata in the vagina.
 Here is one method to naturally heal your vagina:

-- Add Probiotics -- To replenish the natural bacterial flora in your body and to keep yeast at bay in the future, insert Lactobacillus acidophilus pills into your vagina in the morning.
-Acidophilus will consume excess sugars in the vagina and secrete lactic acid; both of these actions will help keep Candida from reinfecting your vagina.
+- Add Probiotics — To replenish the natural bacterial flora in your body, and to keep yeast at bay in the future, insert Lactobacillus acidophilus pills into your vagina in the morning.
+L. acidophilus will consume excess sugars in the vagina and secrete lactic acid; both of these actions will help keep Candida from reinfecting your vagina.